nk8291/syntrabi/IMPLEMENTATION_SUMMARY.md

 # PowerBI Web Replica - Implementation Summary

-## 🎯 **Project Status: COMPLETE**
+## 🎯 **Project Status: COMPLETE & ENHANCED**

-All menu bar functionalities have been implemented and the canvas is now fully responsive.
-The application is ready for use!
+All menu bar functionalities have been implemented, the canvas is fully responsive, and backend database connectors have been upgraded to SQLAlchemy 2.0.
+The application is production-ready!

 ---